-Replace Advanced Premium Tax Credits with Refundable Age Adjusted Tax Credits insurance coverage because they do not make enough money to qualify for APTC's or they make too much money to qualify for Medicaid.
-A simple fix would be for Congress to provide all individuals with refundable age adjusted tax credits that could be used to purchase health insurance coverage in the individual market (See Exhibit C - Section 101 of Tom Price's Empowering Patient's First Act).
+Replace Advanced Premium Tax Credits with Refundable Age Adjusted Tax Credits

+• The current Advanced Premium Tax Credit ("APTC") eligibility criteria under the Affordable Care Act ("ACA") failed to consider the possibility that states, such as Mississippi, would not expand their Medicaid programs.
+Consequently, the APTC criteria created the "Medicaid Gap" where individuals cannot afford or even obtain health insurance coverage because they do not make enough money to qualify for APTC's or they make too much money to qualify for Medicaid.
+A simple fix would be for Congress to provide all individuals with refundable age adjusted tax credits that could be used to purchase health insurance coverage in the individual market (See page 1 of Exhibit C - Section by Section Overview of Tom Price's Empowering Patient's First Act).